 Additionally, 31 women’s savings and credit groups — locally called calabashes — have also been established to ensure best management practices, with 421 new women participating in 2022.

 The success of this project will empower rural women to develop mutual support groups, gain access to productive resources, and learn agricultural techniques while improving household incomes and nutrition.
 It will support family farmers to continuously innovate and spread through farmer-to-farmer networks and an agricultural model that works with nature instead of against it.

 Collectively, these agroecological practices will also contribute to the restoration of the land and its biodiversity.

-The program ties directly to Agrecol Afrique’s overall organizational goals, as well as Groundswell International’s organizational theory of change that was synthesized through collaboration with partners across ten countries, including Agrecol Afrique.
-The partnership addresses the linked crises of collapsing soil fertility, declining food production, extreme hunger and undernutrition, and vulnerability to climate change in Senegal and the Sahel.
+This program ties directly to Agrecol Afrique’s and Groundswell International’s overall organizational goals to address the linked crises of collapsing soil fertility, declining food production, extreme hunger and undernutrition, and vulnerability to climate change in Senegal and the Sahel.